hbc/bcbioRNASeq/README.md

 Parameters:

 - `uploadDir`: Path to the [bcbio][] final upload directory.
 - `interestingGroups`: Character vector of the column names of interest in the sample metadata, which is stored in the `colData()` accessor slot of the `bcbioRNASeq` object.
-These values should be formatted in camelCase, and can be reassigned in the object after creation (e.g. `metadata(bcb)$interestingGroups <- c("batch", "age")`).
+These values should be formatted in camelCase, and can be reassigned in the object after creation (e.g. `interestingGroups(bcb) <- c("batch", "age")`).
 They are used for data visualization in the quality control utility functions.

 Consult `help("loadRNASeq", "bcbioRNASeq")` for additional documentation.